 Skip to Content

 Alopecia areata is a type of hair loss that typically affects the hair on the scalp or other areas of the body.
-It occurs when the immune system mistakenly attacks hair follicle roots, where hair growth begins. most common in people younger than 20, but children and adults of any age may Medical treatments for alopecia areata may include medications that are either put on the scalp or injected.
-Because hair often regrows, treatment may not be needed.
+It occurs when the immune system mistakenly attacks hair follicle roots, where hair growth begins.

+It is most common in people younger than 20.
+But it can happen to children and adults of any age.
+Medical treatments for alopecia areata may include medicines that are either put on the scalp or injected.
+But because hair often grows back, treatment may not be needed.